WinVector/pyvtreat/Examples/Classification/Classification.md

-# Using vtreat with Classification Problems
+# Using [vtreat](https://github.com/WinVector/pyvtreat) with Classification Problems

+Nina Zumel and John Mount
+September 2019

 Note: this is a description of the [`Python` version of `vtreat`](https://github.com/WinVector/pyvtreat), the same example for the [`R` version of `vtreat`](https://github.com/WinVector/vtreat) can be found [here](https://github.com/WinVector/vtreat/blob/master/Examples/Classification/Classification.md).

 ## Preliminaries